Sigma 28mm f/1.8 EX DG Aspherical Macro Large Aperture Wide Angle Lens for Nikon SLR Cameras

 I am using this on a Nikon D90 and have been overwhelmingly satisfied with this product.

-Superb, with some reservations4
+Superb, with some reservations

 Let me start by saying I'm not a hardcore fan of any particular brand.
 I like to gauge lenses by their individual merits, rather than discussing them as a brand.